Ferritin

 4. loss of libido;

-5. heart problems.
+5. heart problems are felt.

 What sample is needed for the test?